-Prior Aim 2B.
+[Gloria: again, you can leave this out.
+Nobody cares about these details] Prior Aim 2B.
 Time-course analysis for validating causal TF-target relationships and beyond.
 In this aim, we generated fine-scale time-series transcriptome data to drive machine learning of regulatory networks.
 Time-points assayed correspond to first time of sentinel gene induction (15- 20 min), and the preceding time points (0, 3, 6, 9, 12, min).
 Linear modeling identified 550 genes whose expression was regulated by nitrate, as a function of time [Krouk 2010].
 Importantly, this list included >200 nitrate-regulated genes (some induced as early as 3 min) not previously identified in studies of steady state mRNA (20 min) [Wang 2004].
 This time-series transcriptome data was used for network inference in Aim 4.

 Prior Aim 4.
 Create causal regulatory network based on time-course microarray data.
 Because causality moves forward in time, time-series experiments are a particularly promising source of structure to derive predictive networks.
-Thus, time-series data generated in Aim 2B, was analyzed using a machine-learning, network inference approach (State-space analysis) with several adaptations.
+Thus, time-series data, was analyzed using a machine-learning, network inference approach (State-space analysis) with several adaptations.
 The State-Space model synthesizes Bayesian and Markovian approaches (in which each gene’s expression value at a time t is assumed to depend directly only on the state of genes at the previous time point) [Mirowski, P., et al. Clin Neurophysiol, 2009].
-In a departure from previous frameworks, we implemented a noise-reduction approach that uses hidden variables to represent an idealized, “true” sequence of gene expressions z(t) that would be measured if there were no noise (e.g. in transcriptome data).
+In a departure from previous frameworks, we implemented a noise-mitigation approach that uses hidden variables to represent an idealized, “true” sequence of gene expressions z(t) that would be measured if there were no noise (e.g. in transcriptome data).
 The goal is to learn the function f, that determines the change in expression of a target gene as a linear (or if needed non-linear, to account for TF interactions) combination of the expression of a relatively small number of TFs (typically up to three or four) (Fig. XA).
-To test the ability of “State Space” to generate accurate predictive regulatory networks, we used the 0, 3, 6, 9, 12, 15 min transcriptome data (as a training set), and then used the “learned” network to predict the direction of gene expression change from 1520 min, and validated these predictions using “left-out” data (e.g. 20 min transcriptome).
+To test the ability of “State Space” to generate accurate predictive regulatory networks, we used the 0, 3, 6, 9, 12, 15 min transcriptome data (as a training set), and then used the “learned” network to predict the direction of gene expression change from 1520 min, and validated these predictions using the20 min transcriptome.
 Surprisingly, based on these relatively few time points, the coherence of the regulatory network model generated is good enough that it is able to predict the direction of gene change (up or down regulation) on future data points.
 State Space predictions of gene regulation at the 20 min time-point, were correct for 74% of the genes in a sub-network of 76 genes associated with the N-assimilation pathway.
 As comparison, the "naive trend forecast" test was correct for only 52% of the genes, just slightly better than random, p-val<0.006.
 When compared with other network inference approaches [Bonneau, Genome Biol, 2006.
 7(5): p.
 R36] [Bonneau, Cell, 2007.
 131(7): p.
 1354-65.]
 [Wang, Bioinformatics, 2006.]
-[Shimamura, BMC Syst Biol.], our State-Space method showed a slight improvement in accuracy, and had a better signal to noise ratio using the same data.
+[Shimamura, BMC Syst Biol.], our State-Space method showed a slight improvement in accuracy, and had a better signal-to-noise ratio using the same data.
 Further, our adapted method reduces the importance of initial parameters by using random starting points and bootstrapping, thus offering a principled way to deal with uncertainty and avoid over-fitting in microarray measurements.